SecureIT-Swiss/laravel-method-form-request/README.md

 Instead of having multiple form request files for creating and updateing you can store both validation rules in the same file.

-Forked from: finalgamer/laravel-method-form-request & upgraded to PHP 8.3
+Forked from: finalgamer/laravel-method-form-request & upgraded to PHP 8.3 & then forked again from sherifsheremetaj/laravel-method-form-request
 ## Installation
 Install as a composer dependency.

-`composer require sherifsheremetaj/laravel-method-form-request`
+`composer require SecureIT-Swiss/laravel-method-form-request`

 ## Usage